60+ Voiceover Marketplaces Online

 😡😡😡😡😡 CoVoCo ★ Basically a scam

-😡😡😡😡😡💲 VOCADD / Idiom Talent ★ Basically a scam.
+😡😡😡😡😡💲 Idiom Talent / VOCADD ★ Basically a showcase scam variant.
 They contact talent to ask for money.
 MANY forums warn against them.
 The scam works like this: You get an email offering to represent you “Idiom would like to be your agent”.
-If you accept, you are required to send them $145 for a year’s membership in VOCADD, and Idiom takes 20% of any work you get through them.
+If you accept, you must pay.
+Formerly, you were required to send them $145 for a year’s membership in VOCADD, and Idiom took 20% of any work you get through them.
 Legitimate agencies take 10%-15% for Union (US vs Canada) or 15%-20% for non-union.

-⛔ Other possibilities: Start your own online radio drama or join up with one ★ Volunteer to read at local libraries and hospitals ★ Volunteer work list
+Other possibilities: Start your own online radio drama or join up with one ★ Volunteer to read at local libraries and hospitals

 What About Site X?